VictorHiroshi/BuildingGame/README.md

 # BuildingGame
-A challenge test for a developer job offer.
+A challenge test for a developer job offer at PushStart company.